 Separation Anxiety at Bedtime

 Separation anxiety in older children often shows up as an unwillingness to go to bed.
-Children will often struggle to let you leave and tears at bedtime are not conductive to falling asleep.
-You may be happy to stay with your child until they fall asleep.
+Children will struggle to let you leave and tears at bedtime are not conductive to falling asleep.
+You may be happy to stay with your child until they fall asleep which is fine if it works for you.
 We weren’t keen to do that so looked for other solutions.
 We found that staying until they were sleepy but not asleep worked quite well most of the time.
 However, when we were in a particularly bad phase this didn’t do the job.
 What has worked is popping back in to check every ten minutes until they are asleep.
 Knowing that we’ll be back shortly seems to be enough to stop them from getting too anxious about us leaving.
+You can find lots more tips in this post about separation anxiety at night.

-My Top Tips for Dealing with Separation Anxiety in Older Children
+My Top Tips for Dealing with Separation Anxiety in 6-9 Year Olds

-- Remind yourself regularly that they are fine when you’ve gone to that you don’t get upset and make it worse.
+- Remind yourself regularly that they are fine when you’ve gone so that you don’t get upset and make it worse.

 - Be consistent about who drops them off for each activity.